inogii/carrier_loads/README.md

 ### 🤖 Step 2: HappyRobot Agent Deployment

-Once you have your two APIs deployed in the cloud, it is time for us to deploy the agent in the HappyRobot Platform.
+Once you have your API deployed in the cloud, it is time for us to deploy the agent in the HappyRobot Platform.

 Log into the HappyRobot Platform and follow the steps to deploy the agent:
 - 1. Go to the workflows tab and create a new workflow
 - 2. Click on upload file and upload the agent/carrier-sales-version-1.json file
+- 3. Go to the FMCSA API Tool and change the default webkey value for the actual FMCSA webkey.
-- 3. Once you succesfully import the file, publish it to production
+- 4. Once you succesfully import the file and make that change, publish it to production

 That's it!
 You can now test your Carrier Sales representative agent by clicking on the play button in the upper right corner.
 Enjoy the negotiation!